zoranbosnjak/asterix-libs/README.md

 definition files.

-The main part of this project is a [source code generator](code-generator) for various target programmig languages.
+The main part of this project is a [source code generator](code-generator) for various target programming languages.
 It uses asterix specification files and generates data structures and support functions for a selected target language.
 Other languages can be added, while sharing the same generic asterix structure.